-For the DC investment consultant, the following is an excerpt from the strategic objectives set, highlighting in green font the expectation that climate change considerations will be integrated in the advice:
+For the DC investment consultant, the following is an excerpt from the strategic objectives set:

 'The IC Provider should take into account the Overall Objective above and, in doing so, will give due consideration to relevant circumstances of the Scheme.
 Those circumstances include, but are not limited to, the governance framework, the contribution structure, member engagement levels, the tolerance for investment risk of the Trustee, economic and market conditions and outlook, and ancillary objectives and requirements including the responsibilities of the Trustee to consider environmental, social and governance (ESG) factors (including climate change) and stewardship risks.'